chriz993/gd-no-particle/README.md

  4. Paste the files there.
  5. Click "Replace the files in this destination
  6. Open Geometry Dash
  7. Boom!
-ALl particles must be gone.
+ALL particles must be gone.
 (If you use LDM in the settings, it already has no particles by default)

 # Contact
  - Twitter: [@chriz993](https://twitter.com/chriz993)